codecaine-zz/bun_zenity/README.md

 };
 ```

+## Related Projects

+This Bun/TypeScript wrapper is inspired by the [Python Zenity Wrapper](https://github.com/codecaine-zz/python_zenity_wrapper), which provides similar functionality for Python applications.
+If you're working with Python instead of JavaScript/TypeScript, check it out!

 ## Project Info

 This project was created using `bun init` in bun v1.3.2.
 [Bun](https://bun.com) is a fast all-in-one JavaScript runtime.